hermanpetrov/Keyword_search/README.md

 # Keyword_search
 The keyword search tool is a project which was made for my bachelor thesis.
-They main objective was to create keyword tool using the gathered infromation about corpus linguistics and popular statistical methods used in softwares like Antconc, Wordsmith and Lancsbox.
+They main objective was to create a keyword tool using the gathered infromation about corpus linguistics and popular statistical methods used in softwares like Antconc, Wordsmith and Lancsbox.
 Additionally I checked also Sketch Engine as it is one of the biggest online text analysis tools to this date (2022).

 Objective of this tool was to determine which of the 4 methods provides less duplicate keywords and which methods provide us with the most original ones.